A 10-minute exercise to banish that negative self-talk

-Negative self-talk.
-You may be familiar with that inner voice that surfaces from time to time, chattering away about how you’re not good enough, how things won’t work out, how the future’s doom and gloom, playing out detailed scenarios that far from work out – and basically having an instant effect of making you want to dodge any attempt at risk-taking or really ‘going for it’, in whatever form that means for you in your life or career.
+Like many people, you may be familiar with that inner voice that surfaces from time to time, reminding you that you’re not good enough or how things won’t work out.
+It can make you feel as though the future is all doom and gloom, making you want to dodge any attempt at risk-taking in your life or career.

-In the 5 years I have practiced as a coach (and a couple of decades teaching before that!)
 I have encountered numerous people plagued by their far from supportive inner voices.
-Talented, able individuals who tell themselves they will never have the job they really want, the relationship, the qualifications, the home, the ability to speak in public, the part in the play, the weight loss – the ‘stuff’ that amounts to the life that they would really would like to have.
+Talented, able individuals who tell themselves they will never have the job they really want: the relationship, the qualifications, the home, the ability to speak in public, the part in the play, the weight loss.
+The ‘stuff’ that amounts to the life that they would really like to have.

 And let’s not beat around the bush: the impact this inner voice has is devastating.
-It stops us from going for what we really want in life…..and if that’s not enough, makes us unfulfilled and miserable in the process.
+It stops us from going for what we really want in life and, if that’s not enough, makes us feel unfulfilled and miserable in the process.

-The good news is, it really is possible to banish the bad voice and replace it with the good – the positive voice that I can guarantee is waiting in the wings to be listened to!
-And positive voices lead to transformational actions.
-If we accept that most actions start with a thought, think what these actions could be if the thoughts we had were encouraging, forward thinking and inspiring!
+The good news is, it really is possible to banish the bad voice and replace it with a positive one.
+We just have to accept that all actions start with a thought - just think what these actions could be if the thoughts we had were encouraging, forward-thinking and inspiring!

-1) Recognise the negative talk or thought patterns.
 The more you are able to recognise the unpleasant thoughts/voice in your head, the better equipped you will be to deal with them.
-These can take on the form of a number of emotions, fears or so-called beliefs, whether it be anxiety, worry, regrets, guilt, unease, self-criticism….learn to be fully aware of what is happening to you at the earliest opportunity.
+These can take on the form of a number of emotions, fears or so-called beliefs, whether it be anxiety, worry, regrets, guilt, unease or self-criticism.
+Learn to be fully aware of what is happening to you at the earliest opportunity.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.